Geographic

 Taiwan has been ranked as the No. 1 "full democracy" in Asia, jumping three places in the 2021 Democracy Index rankings from the previous year, according to a report released by the Economist Intelligence Unit (EIU).
 This indicates Taiwan's strong bonds in democracy with the western world.

 The president and vice president are directly elected, serve terms of four years and may be re-elected for one additional term.
-In May 2020, after the presidential election, Dr. Tsai Ing-wen (left) and Dr. Lai Ching-te (right) were officially sworn in as the 15th-term president and vice president.
+In May 2024, after the presidential election, Lai Ching-te (left) and Hsiao Bi-khim (right) were sworn in as the 16th-term ROC (Taiwan) president and vice president.

 Travel Tips